dracothraxus/responsiblerobotics/README.md

-# VPR Workshop
+# Responsible Robotics
-This is a VPR workshop
+This is a Responsible Robotics workshop